Team Guide

 FIXTURES AND MATCH SCHEDULE

-That makes New York one of the practical centres of Senegal's whole tournament.
+That means two of the three group games pass through the New York leg of the tournament.
 For fans planning around those MetLife dates, Today New York is a useful way to build a same-day city plan without adding friction to the football trip.

 KEY PLAYERS TO WATCH